 Fortunately, fixing those damaged joints is a snap, thanks to high-temp fireplace mortars packaged in caulk tubes, such as the one shown above.
 The old, messy way of repointing—mixing mortar in a bucket and troweling it on—is a thing of the past.
-Mark Schaub of Chimney Savers shows how easy the job is now.
-(Schaub appears regularly on TV episodes of This Old House.)
+Here’s how to do it now.

 Schaub dons nitrile gloves, then thoroughly scrubs soot off the sides of the firebox with an abrasive pad on a wet sponge.
 Soot dissolves fairly easily when wet.
 The washing also dampens the brick and mortar, a necessary step before repointing.